 Not Able to Visit?

 If you won’t be able to visit a school, there are still ways you can get a feel for the college and find out what the students are like.
-Visit the website and check YouTube for videos the college has uploaded.
+Visit the website, participate in virtual program offerings, visit a variety of the college’s social media accounts, and check YouTube for videos the college has uploaded.
 Tell the admission office that you won’t be able to visit and ask if there is a graduate in the area who can interview you or if an admission counselor will be coming to your area.
-Ask the college for a list of graduates or current students from the school who live near your home.